 The first wave of pumpkin in the culinary arena did not make me happy.
 Pumpkin spice lattes at the outset of September?
 Come on Starbucks, I’m still enjoying summer, thank you very much.
-Then, my boy had me traversing with him through the city to pick up his new favorite beer, a pumpkin variety of course.
+Then, my friend had me traversing with him through the city to pick up his new favorite beer, a pumpkin variety of course.
 The sweaty bike ride to get there made me feel a bit wrong about sipping on the brew, no matter how cold and tasty it was.
-(Though, if you like pumpkin beer, you have to try this.
-I’m not even generally the biggest fan, but this one had such a crazy flavor.)
+(Though, if you like pumpkin beer, you should likely try this.
+I’m not even generally the biggest fan, but this one had such an amazing depth of flavor.)

-But I admit, I’m a pumpkin lover, not hater, and once my love of boots and sweaters finally pulls me to let go of summer, the orange puree quickly starts creeping into my own culinary world.
+I admit, however, I’m a pumpkin lover, not hater.
+Once my love of boots and sweaters finally pulls me to let go of summer, the orange puree quickly starts creeping into my own culinary world.
 From soup to oatmeal to cookies, my tastebuds welcome pumpkin in all forms.
-Luckily, the stuff’s packed with fiber, beta-carotene, vitamin C and potassium, so my body can welcome it, too.
+Luckily, the it’s packed with a bunch of healthy stuff, so my body can welcome it, too.
+Yes please to the fiber, beta-carotene, vitamin C and potassium.

 Ingredients